 Harry's long journey ends here.
 The last film hardly ended on an uplifting note.
 The heroes have been through so much already, losing many friends along the way, and have just barely escaped from Malfoy Manor.
 Voldemort is more powerful than ever.
 He has a loyal army of Death Eaters at his back, his forces have taken over the Ministry of Magic, and he himself has taken the almighty Elder Wand from Dumbledore's grave.
 Meanwhile, the heroes have found temporary sanctuary within Shell Cottage, and use their time there to plot a daring break-in to Gringotts Wizarding Bank...

 That's one of the first things that strikes about this film, especially when you compare it to the previous films.
 It has no beginning.
 Only a few minutes in and you already feel like you're well into the middle of it.
 Granted, all the films are parts of a larger story, but they still have distinct opening scenes and set-ups with Harry preparing for his next year at Hogwarts (or in the case of Deathly Hallows: Part 1, his hunt for the Horcruxes).
 Deathly Hallows: Part 2 doesn't have that; it just hits the ground and takes off running.
-It's similar to The Hobbit: The Battle of the Five Armies in that regard (another film I plan on reviewing).
+It's similar to The Hobbit: The Battle of the Five Armies in that regard.
 It’s rare for a film to begin and to feel like you're already in the middle of it, but it's a refreshing feeling, I find.

-At Shell Cottage, Harry, Ron, and Hermione strike up an ominous deal with Griphook the goblin regarding their planned break-in to Gringotts.
-And then they head out in pursuit of what they hope will be their next Horcrux.
+At Shell Cottage, Harry, Ron, and Hermione strike up an ominous deal with Griphook the goblin regarding their planned break-in to Gringotts, and then they head out in pursuit of what they hope will be their next Horcrux.
 The mission is similar to the Trio's Ministry of Magic break-in from Part 1.
 In both cases there's almost a spy thriller vibe to it, as the Trio disguise themselves to sneak into a public building and steal a Horcrux.
-Last time it was Slytherin's Locket; this time it's what turns out to be Hufflepuff's Cup.
+Last time it was Slytherin's Locket; this time it turns out to be Hufflepuff's Cup.
 And just like with the Ministry of Magic break-in, things at Gringotts do not go entirely as planned.
 Mishaps occur, and the Trio are forced to make a daring escape by the skin of their teeth.

 From there, things lead directly into the final battle, in a place all too much like home...